Ebiroll/HoverBattles/readme.md

 Hoverbattles
 ------------

+The clone of Hooverbattles aims to launch the game as

 This is a toy project I pick up from time to time, socket.io + webgl + a healthy dose of shared server/client code = gaming fun, supposedly.
 I'm trying to do the quickest thing possible for most part, to get to a playable game with as little fuss as possible, this means spending days on little pieces of technology is a no-no (brute force terrain, lack of octrees etc :-))

 To run the server do,